SpellarBot/learnjava/javadbhibernate/README.md

 |EmployeeHistory|Dependent Entity.No seperate hbm file.|
 |EmployeeProject|Seperate Entity.
 Separate hbm file.
 One to Many relationship|
 |EmployeeMnpi|Seperate Entity.
 Separate hbm file.
 One to One relationship|

+By default hibernate configuration looks for hibernate.cfg.xml in home directory.